Built for what talk therapy alone can’t reach

 Registered Associate Marriage & Family Therapist #157141

-Grateful Heart Holistic Therapy Center Supervised by Tracy Smith, PsyD 24366
+Resonant Source Therapy Training and Consulting, Supervised by Tracy Smith, PsyD 24366

 As a counsellor, psychotherapist, and creative practitioner, I specialize in trauma-sensitive recovery using a blend of mind-body therapies and depth work.